 Here are several brands of leather straps I’ve been using over the years.
 These are the best brands.

-LuigiCasesAvailable At: LuigiCases Luigi makes the best leather straps and camera cases period.
-There is nothing better, this is genuine authentic Italian leather and Italian craftsmanship.
-The site is a little chaotic but they are 100% legit.
-I’ve ordered from them and I love my Deluxe Strap.
+LuigiCasesAvailable At: LuigiCases Luigi makes the best leather straps and camera cases, period.
+There is nothing better.
+This is genuine Italian leather with Italian craftsmanship.
+The site is a little chaotic, but they are 100% legitimate.
+I’ve ordered from them, and I love my Deluxe Strap.
 It’s the best strap I’ve ever owned. |

 Tap&DyeAvailable At: Tap&Dye Tap&Dye is probably the best American leather camera strap company.
-They use the best American leather, top grain, and full-grain and they even use the legendary Horween leather on some of their straps.
-Some of the Raw leather straps start very hard and stiff but they break in over time and form a cool patina. |
+They use the best American leather, top grain, and full grain, even the legendary Horween leather on some of their straps.
+Some of the Raw leather straps start very hard and stiff, but they break in over time and form a cool patina. |

-Gordy’s Camera StrapsAvailable At: Gordyscamerastraps If you’re looking for little leather wrist straps Gordy makes some cool designs.
-I’ve used his wrist straps for years and they’ve held up better than my other cheap leather wrist straps.
-They also make some interesting full straps. |
+Gordy’s Camera StrapsAvailable At: Gordyscamerastraps Gordy has some cool designs if you’re looking for little leather wrist straps.
+I’ve used his wrist straps for years, and they hold up better than my other cheap leather wrist straps.
+They also make some attractive full straps. |

 Modern Straps

-Peak Design ClutchAvailable At: Amazon The Peak Design Clutch is a hand strap that mounts to a slim arca-swiss base plate so your camera is always ready to go on a tripod.
-You can also connect the Peak Design ties to this so you can attach a full strap directly to the hand strap.
-It’s a cool setup and it’s what I use most of the time. |
+Peak Design ClutchAvailable At: Amazon The Peak Design Clutch is a hand strap that mounts to a slim Arca-Swiss base plate, so your camera is always ready to go on a tripod.
+You can also connect the Peak Design ties to this so that you can attach a full strap directly to the hand strap.
+It’s a cool setup, which I use most of the time. |

 Peak Design Slide StrapAvailable At: Amazon Peak Design makes a few cool Slide straps.
-For a smaller camera, you can probably get a slimmer size, but I’ve listed the medium size which is what I use for my bigger full-frame mirrorless cameras.
-These straps are great because they are so easy to take on and off of your camera and the slide system makes it super easy to adjust the size.
+You can probably get a slimmer size for a smaller camera, but I’ve listed the medium size, which is what I use for my bigger full-frame mirrorless cameras.
+These straps are great because they are so easy to take on and off of your camera, and the slide system makes it super easy to adjust the size.
 This is the most convenient strap out there. |

 Cleaning Accessories